Kakha Bendukidze: Georgian public figure

 Bendukidze was pivotal in the libertarian reforms launched under Saakashvili, including one of the least restrictive labour codes, the lowest flat income tax rates (12%) and some of the lowest customs rates worldwide, along with the drastic reduction of licenses and permits for business.
 The reform experience is summarized in a book published by the Peterson Institute on The Most Radical Catch-Up Reforms.

 In the January 2008 cabinet reshuffle, Bendukidze became Head of the State Chancellery.
 During his tenure, he was considered one of the most influential Georgian politicians, although he was not popular amongst opposition in the administration.
 He was criticized for repealing anti-monopoly legislation and introducing a liberal labor code.
 The opposition accused him of trying to sell off each of Georgia's strategic assets; such as sea ports, entire railway system, gas supply network, forests, etc.

 In February 2009 Bendukidze retired from the public service to focus on tertiary education in Georgia, through the Knowledge Fund – a non-profit, charitable organization, founded by Bendukidze in 2007 to set up and support the Free University of Tbilisi and Agricultural University of Georgia.
-Between 2007 and 2012 Bendukidze had invested over 50 million USD to the Knowledge Fund – an unprecedented volume of private investment in tertiary education in Georgia.
+Between 2007 and 2012 Bendukidze had invested over US$50 million to the Knowledge Fund – an unprecedented volume of private investment in tertiary education in Georgia.